A Year With EMIT

 Become an IT Leader

 The 12-month cohort based degree uses a hybrid model of online and face-to-face instruction.
 Students interested in obtaining the EMIT degree will take an equivalent of 30 credit hours and meet every other Saturday for their face to face sessions.
-We are only accepting 15 qualified students for this first cohort.

 Your courses will cover*: